kien-vu/Path-Selection-and-Rate-allocation-in-Self-backhauled-mmWave-Networks/README.md

 The package contains a simulation environment, based on Matlab, that reproduces all the numerical results and figures in the article.
 We encourage you to also perform reproducible research!

-Note that this is the first version of our draft to show only an example of learning path.
+Note that this is the first version of our draft to show an example of learning path.
 The full source code will be uploaded later.

 #Abstract of Article